vmware-tanzu-labs/yaml-overlay-tool/README.md

   on_missing: # optional - what to do if 'query' not found in yaml
     action: inject # inject | ignore, default of ignore if on_missing not set
   document_query: # qualifier
+  - operator: and # <-- 'operator' key default is 'and' and could be omitted
+    queries:
-    key: kind # search for the 'kind' key in the yaml doc
+    - key: kind # search for the 'kind' key in the yaml doc
       value: Service # we expect the result of the 'kind' key to be this value before applying the overlay
 yaml_files: # what to overlay onto
 - name: "some arbitrary descriptor" # Name is Optional
   path: "path/relative/to/directory/of/execution.yaml" # or